meownoid/sharpei/README.md

 ## Installation

 Vips library must be installed.
-On Mac OS you can install it via homebrew.
+On Mac OS you can install it via homebrew:

 ```bash
 brew install vips